Click here to read the latest edition of the Great Lakes Journal

 with the subject line “Platform Submission.”
 In the body of the email, please include your name, the student’s name, the name of your school, and a brief description of the work submitted.
 Papers should come in a Word Document format and visual work should be submitted as a JPEG file.

-This edition of the Platform will have a section devoted to CMU’s Critical Engagement theme for this academic year: “The End of the World: Crisis, Turning Points, Renewals.”
+This edition of the Platform will have a section devoted to CMU’s Critical Engagement theme for this academic year: “Fake News: What Do We Know and How Do We Know It?”
 Submitted pieces that make direct reference to issues related to this theme will receive extra consideration but all high quality work will be fully reviewed for inclusion in this issue.*

 Procedures – the review process: